Iwouldstandinlineforthis/TokenSmith/README.md

 **Step 2** - Authenticate on a web browser using the link TokenSmith generates.

-**Step 3** - Paste the redirecting URI after authenticating into the tokensmith (refer to the blog post at [JUMPSEC labs](https://labs.jumpsec.com) if this bit seems confusing), and press RETURN.
+**Step 3** - Paste the redirecting URI after authenticating into the tokensmith.
+Refer to the [companion blog post at JUMPSEC labs](https://labs.jumpsec.com/?p=20523) for more details), and press RETURN.
 If all goes well, you should see:

 ```
 ...